 SSL protection is becoming de facto standard in web and mobile development.
 One potential problem is that website could be served via a secure SSL connection and still displayed as insecure by most of the modern browsers.
 It's enough that at least one of its resources is served without SSL.
 In this blog post, I will explain how to setup a simple Ruby and NGINX server to work as an SSL proxy for insecure content and describe some basic streaming techniques.

 Domain names you own could be your most expensive to do list.
 What’s more a domain without a valid SSL will show up in all modern browsers as an insecure content.
-In this blog post, I will explain how to minimize the cost of owning multiple wildcard SSL-protected domains using Cloudflare and set them up with Github Pages, Heroku or NGINX.
+In this tutorial, I will explain how to minimize the cost of owning multiple wildcard SSL-protected domains using Cloudflare and set them up with Github Pages, Heroku or NGINX.

 I would like to share a simple productivity tip that probably helped me save thousands of keystrokes so far.
 I’ve been using this technique for a while now to maximize my laziness (productivity) during work and so, recently I wrapped it up in an easy to use Ruby Gem.